-Located within the Department of Geology and Geophysics at Yale University, we have access to a number of other facilities housed within our department.
+Located within the Department of Earth and Planetary Sciences at Yale University, we have access to a number of other facilities housed within our department.
 The Metal Geochemistry Center is adjacent to the Microprobe Facility, which houses a JEOL Hyperprobe electron microprobe.
-The Earth Systems Center for Stable Isotope Studies (visit their website) is locate nearby and maintains numerous instruments allowing us to conduct most common inorganic geochemistry measurements.
-The Department of Geology and Geophysics has and maintains a standard sample preparation facility, which contains saws, clean powdering mills and equipment for petrographic thin sections.
-Partial lab maintenance costs are provided by the Department of Geology and Geophyisics.
+The Yale Analytical and Stable Isotope Center (YASIC; visit their website) is located nearby and maintains numerous instruments allowing us to conduct most common inorganic geochemistry measurements.
+The Department of Earth and Planetary Sciences maintains a standard sample preparation facility, which contains saws, clean powdering mills and equipment for petrographic thin sections.
+Partial lab maintenance costs are provided by the department.

 The price for using Neptunes or Element XR is $1000 a day with technical support or $500 a day without technical support.